How to Share & Collect Birthday Photos from Guests: 7 Easy Methods (2026)

 These photos tell the complete story of your celebration.

-How people usually try to collect party photos:
+How people usually try to share and collect party photos:

 - "Just text them to me!" - Only 2-3 people actually do this